The

 Folder 1: Album of Chinese furniture, [ca. 1840-ca. 1860] (acc.
 68x71)

-paintings depicting Chinese furniture, particularly chairs and tables, and
+Watercolor paintings depicting Chinese furniture,

-accessories, including household goods and art objects.
+art objects.
 (8 drawings)

-Folder 2: Album of
+Folder 2: Album

-Chinese costumes, [ca. 1850-ca. 1860] (acc.
+of Chinese costumes, [ca. 1850-ca. 1860] (acc.
 92x93)

-of 28 watercolor portraits of male and female Chinese figures on pith
+of male and female Chinese figures on pith paper.
+The illustrations provide examples of

-officials, warriors, and ladies.
-There
+warriors, and ladies.
+There are Chinese

-are Chinese characters in the top right hand corner of each page.
+characters in the top right hand corner of each page.
 (28 drawings)

 (Note: for a more detailed description of the